 What is that exactly?
 I’ve been asking my patients recently what they believe they do for self-care and most of them answer that they eat a healthy diet and exercise.
-This is basic self-care for good health and well-being.
-But, this isn’t what I mean.
-In the big scheme of your life and goals, these basics are not going to propel us into the people that we are ultimately wanting to be.
+This is a great start to self-care for health and well-being.
+But, this isn’t the full picture.
+In the big scheme of your life and goals, these basics are not going to propel us into the people that we ultimately want to be.

 What is self-care?